cedricdji/project-deeplearning-computer-vision/README.md

 # ► Introduction

 This project takes color images of skin lesions and growths and applies a convolutional neural network (CNN) to determine if the lesion is malignant or benign.
 The images are accompanied by metadata containing the target value (1 = malignant, 0 = benign) and other information.
-The other information is integrated into the CNN after cleaning and selection of the most relevant features.
+The data is highly unbalanced, with 393 malignant samples compared to 400666 benign.
+Data augmentation is performed on the Target = 1 samples.
+Feature selection is performed on the metadata.
+Two CNNs are examined: in-series and in-parallel models.
+The in-series model starts with convolutional layers, then concatenates the metadata before running a full neural network.
+The in-parallel model runs the metadata through a neural network in parallel with the convolutional layers, then concatenates the outputs before a final layer.
+In addition, a hair removal algorithm is examined.
+Each model is run with and without hair removal to determine the better approach.

 # ► The interest of the project